Need someone to talk to?

 Group therapy is the treatment of choice for students experiencing issues that affect their interactions with others in their lives (e.g., friends, family, romantic partners, peers).
 The group process gives students the opportunity to get immediate feedback from other group members about how they are being perceived and how they are impacting the people around them.
 This allows for the increased self-awareness needed to create meaningful change in one’s life.
 Group therapy also gives students the opportunity to try out new behaviors, to express feelings that may generally be more difficult to express, to assert themselves in new ways, and to experiment with new ideas.

-This fall, we will be offering a virtual Personal Growth Group to students who are in-state.
+This spring, we will be offering a virtual Personal Growth Group to students who are in-state.

 Students who are interested in joining with other students in the Personal Growth Group or in any of the above listed support groups can contact us by phone (901-843-3128) or email (email@example.com) to let us know.
 We will set up a time to discuss participation.